Space probe detects a planet with a double sunset

 Tatooine was a rocky, desert planet, but Kepler-16b is a cool gas giant, Boss and other researchers said.

-Because both of its suns are smaller and cooler than our sun, Kepler-16b would be quite cold, with a surface temperature of around minus 100 to minus 150 degrees F (minus 73 to minus 101 degrees Celsius), the Harvard-Smithsonian Center for Astrophysics said in a statement.
-The center's Josh Carter is co-author of the study.
+Because both of its suns are smaller and cooler than our sun, Kepler-16b would be quite cold, with a surface temperature of around minus 100 to minus 150 degrees F (minus 73 to minus 101 degrees Celsius), the Harvard-Smithsonian Centre for Astrophysics said in a statement.
+The centre's Josh Carter is co-author of the study.

 Kepler-16b is similar to Jupiter in size and mass, a cold gas giant that orbits its two suns every 229 days at a distance of 65 million miles (104.6 million km).
 That is roughly the same distance as Venus' orbit, compared to Earth's 365-day orbit around the sun at a distance of about 93 million miles (149.7 million km).

-This newly detected planet is 200 light-years from Earth and is not thought to harbor life.
+This newly detected planet is 200 light-years from Earth and is not thought to harbour life.
 A light-year is about 6 trillion miles (10 trillion km), the distance light travels in a year.

 (Reporting by Deborah Zabarenko, Washington; editing by Anthony Boadle)